 Administrative offices were specifically added to the Victorian Ombudsman’s jurisdiction by the 2012 amendments to the OA (Vic).
-This was necessary as administrative offices do not form part of departments, but exist “in relation to a department” (s 11(a) Public Administration Act 2004 (Vic)).
+This was necessary as administrative offices do not form part of departments, but exist independently from and “in relation to a department” (s 11(a) Public Administration Act 2004 (Vic)).

-The Victorian Ombudsman has jurisdiction over the specified entities listed in the OA (Vic) (col 1 sch 1), including public statutory bodies, defined (in s 2) as:
+The Victorian Ombudsman has jurisdiction over the specified entities listed in the OA (Vic) (col 1 sch 1), including public statutory bodies, defined as (s 2):

 • a body, whether corporate or unincorporated, that is established by or under an Act for a public purpose; or